bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:31:46

 Yes, so the fix was shipped in 2018.
-It just basically says, okay, from this block, gonna check bit 30.
+It just basically says, okay, from this block, gonna check BIP30.
 So anybody running a modern node doesn't have to worry too much.
-Except on testnet, I think on testnet, I think on testnet, it's already checking bit 30 now.
+Except on TestNet.,I think on TestNet, it's already checking BIP30 now.
-But who cares about testnet?
+But who cares about TestNet.?
 Because TestNet had the same kind of problem.

 Aaron van Wirdum: 00:32:11